 The review of MiFID1 commenced in 2010 and focused on the areas of MiFID1 considered in need of improvement, in particular investor protection, transparency and the stability and functioning of the EU financial system.
 It also sought to take account of market structural developments and new methods of trading, for example dark pool trading of equities and high frequency trading (HFT).
-Many issues have been heavily politicised, including the introduction of new rules on position limits and reporting for commodity derivative contracts.
+Many issues were heavily politicised, including the introduction of new rules on position limits and reporting for commodity derivative contracts.

 The European Commission issued proposals for an amended Directive and a new Regulation in late 2011.
 After two years of inter-institutional negotiation, the Level 1 texts of MiFID2 (Directive 2014/65/EU on markets in financial instruments) and MiFIR (Regulation (EU) No. 600/2014 on markets in financial instruments) were finalised and published in the Official Journal of the EU in 2014.

-The Level 1 texts entered into force on 2 July 2014 and will take effect on 3 January 2018.
-Member States must transpose MiFID2 into their national legislation by 3 July 2017.
+The Level 1 texts entered into force on 2 July 2014 and took effect on 3 January 2018.
+Member States were required to transpose MiFID2 into their national legislation by 3 July 2017.
 MiFIR is a directly applicable Regulation so does not require transposition.